Lramseyer/vaporview/README.md

 ### Finding values and transitions in a particular waveform

-Finding a particular transition or a value in a waveform is done in relation to the selected signal and the marker (similar to how Visual Studio Code handles search in relation to the marker)
+Finding a particular transition or a value in a waveform is done in relation to the selected signal and the marker (similar to how Visual Studio Code handles search in relation to the text cursor)

 ## Saving and loading opened signals